Adjunct- Math, Initial College Studies

-Master’s Degree in Mathematics or Master’s Degree in related field with 18 graduate hours in mathematics
+Master’s Degree in discipline or related area or Master’s Degree with 18 hours in discipline required (transfer classes)